EtudiantInformatique78/The-Wolrd-of-Commerce/README.md

 ## How the idea came from

 I love the book "The World of Commerce" from André Lefranc and Edward Sladen.
 It explains economy teached during the 1950s in France.
 As for me, I never learnt economy.
 In France, I studied science.
-In Hight School, I studied Biology, Geology, Physics, Chemistry, Mathematics.
+In High School, I studied Biology, Geology, Physics, Chemistry, Mathematics.
 Then I studied Computer science at the "Paris Sud" University (nowadays, It's Paris-Saclay) and I continued to learn software engineering at Polytech School of Engineering.
-I have a scientific view of the world.
+I think I have a scientific view of the world.
 I am atheist and ecologist.
 However, I never learnt economy.

 It's difficult to have economics point of view in a world dominated by rich people without knowing anything about economy.
 It's like feeling there is something wrong about the fact that modest people represent the vast majority of people in the world and that rich people are just riches and decide everything.